-Yellow House, Yellow Tavern, or Globe Tavern on the Weldon Railroad
+Yellow House, Yellow Tavern, Globe Tavern, Blick House, Blick Junction, Warren Station on the Weldon Railroad

 Detail from Federal engineers map in the National Archives, dated January 1865, showing the vicinity of Globe Tavern.
 Two bastioned forts -- Wadsworth and Dushane -- protected the Weldon Railroad.
 North is to the right of the map.